Skip to main content

 We fix this by

-auditing early — every entity, every owner, every contradiction — and rebuilding the data model properly.
+auditing early, every entity, every owner, every contradiction, then rebuilding the data model from a single agreed source.

 The data is broken.